Peugeot e-208 hatchback review

 The Peugeot 208 range has been built on a new supermini platform that was engineered to accommodate petrol, diesel and fully electric powertrains.
 Called the ‘Compact Modular Platform’ (CMP), it's shared with the Vauxhall Corsa-e and means that adding a 50kWh battery pack to the car doesn't cut into passenger or luggage space.
 Instead the batteries are distributed under the car floor and the rear seats, but, like the petrol 208, the Peugeot trades some interior space for its small and stylish dimensions.
 The boxier Volkswagen Polo has more space for tall passengers in the back.

-Boot space measures 311 litres, which is about average for the supermini class.
+Boot space measures 311 litres, rising to 1,106 litres with the rear seats folded down, which is about average for the supermini class.
 The ZOE can hold slightly more at 338 litres, partly thanks to its taller stance.
 There's also one big oversight, and that's a lack of a space dedicated to storing the charging cable or a space-saver spare wheel.

 Reliability & safety

-Peugeot has produced a string of five-star Euro NCAP cars, and with more safety kit than ever before in one of its superminis, we see no reason why the e-208 won't continue the trend.
+Peugeot has produced a string of five-star Euro NCAP cars, but the 208 and e-208 achieved a four-star score, despite coming with more safety kit than ever before in a Peugeot supermini.
 Driving aids take a notable step forwards, with features that help keep the car in its lane on the motorway, brake automatically in an emergency and monitor the driver for signs of drowsiness.

-Reliability will take longer to judge because while there's theoretically much less to go wrong with an electric powertrain - and far less to maintain - this is Peugeot's first mainstream EV.
+Reliability will take longer to judge because while there's theoretically much less to go wrong with an electric powertrain (and far less to maintain) this is Peugeot's first mainstream EV.
 Any issues are likely to be with teething problems and electrical gremlins.
+In our 2021 Driver Power brand survey, Peugeot finished in 11th place from 29 manufactures, with 18.6% of owners reporting a fault with their cars in the first year.
+Overall, the 208 finished in 51st place in our top 75 cars list for 2021.